hellerve/silly/README.md

 # silly

 A toy library implementing fixed-point arithmetic.
-Please don't use it, the name is descriptive.
+Please don’t use it, the name is descriptive.

+It’s also pretty inefficient.

 ## Installation

-Don't.
+Don’t.
 The makefile only includes a test target, because I want to test my code.

 ## Usage